Ferrite-iOS/Ferrite/README.md

 There is currently one branch in the repository:

 - default: The current working branch.
 This will change in the future once a stable version is released.

+## Nightly builds

+Nightlies are builds automatically compiled by GitHub actions.
+These are development builds which may or may not be stable!

+It is required to log into GitHub or ask for a [nightly link](https://nightly.link/) to grab a build.

+To install a nightly build:

+1. Download the artifact from GitHub actions

+2. Unzip the file containing the ipa

+3. Install the ipa on your device

 ## Contribution